laurabpaulsen/assignment-3-pretrained-cnns/README.md

 For more details, see the [script](src/classify_indo_fashion.py).

 ![history](mdl/history.png)
+The training loss keeps decreasing as the model is trained.
+The validation loss show the same tendency, however it decreases more slowly, especially in the later epochs.
+This indicates that the model might be overfitting, as the validation loss increases relative to the training loss.

 The model reached an average accuracy of 78% on the test set.
 See the [report](mdl_reports/report.txt) for more details on the accuracy for each class.